nychealth/EH-dataportal/content/data-stories/racial-wealth-gap/index.md

 draft: false
 seo_title: "How the racial wealth gap affects health"
 seo_description: "A data story about how the racial wealth gap affects health"
 tags:
 categories: ["social"]
-keywords: ["racial wealth gap","health equity","inequalities","inequities"]
+keywords: ["racial wealth gap", "health equity", "inequalities", "inequities"]
 image: CrownHeights_JulienneSchaer-065.JPG
 photocredit: "Julienne Schaer/Mayoral Photography Office"
+related:
+  - "data-stories/redlining/"
+  - "data-stories/housing/"
+  - "data-explorer/social-conditions/?id=2325#display=summary"
 ---

 Throughout history, the distribution of wealth in the U.S. has, and continues to be, largely unequal between racial groups.
 This concept is referred to as the <strong>racial wealth gap</strong> and it has its roots in settler colonialism and enslavement.
 There is an especially big wealth disparity between White families and Black families, which was established and upheld by racist historical policies and practices.
 The racial wealth gap has major implications for public health.
 This is because a large and growing body of research reveals that having good health is connected to having wealth.
 Effective solutions to racial inequities in wealth and health must address challenges at the individual, household, community, and systems levels.

 ### White families hold nearly eight times the wealth of the average Black family

 Income and wealth are two different concepts.
 Income is measured by earnings, while wealth is the difference between the value of assets owned and the amount owed in debts.
 Since wealth incorporates the value of assets accumulated over time, and can be passed down over generations, it provides a more comprehensive representation of one’s economic resources.

 The Federal Reserve Board’s 2019 Survey of Consumer Finances (SCF) shows that, nationally, the average White family holds nearly eight times the wealth of the average Black family and over five times the wealth of the average Hispanic family.

 <div class="mb-4">
 <iframe title="Mean and median net worth for  White, Black, and  Hispanic people in the US" aria-label="Grouped Column Chart" id="datawrapper-chart-nqi4y" src="https://datawrapper.dwcdn.net/nqi4y/7/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="481" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();</script>
 </div>

 ### Racist and discriminatory policies have prevented Black families from accruing assets, financial security, and wealth

 For much of American history, there has been a record of racist systematic policies implemented by the federal government that helped build wealth for White households while suppressing wealth accumulation for other groups, including Black and Hispanic households.

 The Black-White wealth disparity, in particular, has been created and reinforced by systematic policies and practices including racial segregation laws, <a href="../redlining/" target="_blank">redlining,</a> the discriminatory implementation of the New Deal and the G.I.
 Bill, and more.
 The inter-generational impacts of the enslavement of Black people have broad impacts on the wealth and health inequities observed today.

 ### Greater wealth translates to better health

 While net worth is found to be a protective factor against poor health, assets such as savings, stock ownership, or homeownership, are found to consistently improve health, and debts such as student loans, credit card debt, or medical debt are associated with worse health, even after adjusting for total net worth.

 White households are more likely than Black and Hispanic households to hold all asset types.
 Ultimately, the median White household has assets more than four times the value of those held by the median Black household, underscoring that the racial wealth gap is primarily driven by differences in asset holdings.

 **Explore how wealth translates to health:**